 Olympic Lifting Foundations

 All sports require a combination of muscle coordination, balance, mobility, and synchronization in addition to strength, speed, power, and metabolic development.
-The core olympic lifts — the clean, jerk, and snatch — provide development in all these areas in addition to motor coordination.
+The core Olympic lifting exercises — the clean, jerk, and snatch — provide development in all these areas in addition to motor coordination.
 As a result, they are an excellent addition to any strength and conditioning program.

 While olympic lifts have a learning curve in fine motor control and coordination, once perfected, these movements immensely improve an athlete’s overall athletic ability.
 Take, for example, the triple extension, which is the simultaneous, explosive extension of the hip, knee, and ankle joints.
 It’s a skillful movement that challenges the athlete’s ability to control, direct, and stabilize resistance.
 Once an athlete masters the triple extension, they are able to apply the movement to other olympic lifts, improve control while lifting, and increase overall power.